Grapycal/Grapycal/backend/docs/source/getting_started/installation.rst

     pip install grapycal grapycal-builtin

+Once it's installed, we can go ahead to :doc:`run_grapycal`.

-You can also install existing extensions from PyPI.
+Optionally you can also install existing extensions from PyPI.
 For example:

 .. code-block:: bash

     pip install grapycal-torch

-Once it's installed, we can go ahead to :doc:`run_grapycal`.

 Install from source
 -------------------